pchiorean/Indentz/docs/README.md

 * **`FilesToSpreads.jsx`** combines the open documents, sorted alphabetically.

-* **`SpreadsToFiles.jsx`** saves the spreads of the active document in separate files, with a user configurable suffix.
+* **`SpreadsToFiles.jsx`** saves each spread of the active document to a separate file.
+The suffix will be autodetected if the document name ends with a separator (space, dot, underscore or hyphen) followed by a sequence of digits or letters equal with the number of spreads (e.g., a document `file_ABC.indd` with three spreads will be split in `file_A.indd`, `file_B.indd` and `file_C.indd`).

 ---